WillySong/site/CSCB58.md

 * Click "Test" again (hopefully it doesn't respond)

-* Either:

-...
-Click "Wait" when Quartus crashes

-...
-Wait until 2 error messages appear on the bottom console of the JTAG Chain Debugger window
+* Either: Click "Wait" when Quartus crashes OR Wait until 2 error messages appear on the bottom console of the JTAG Chain Debugger window

 * Restart Quartus and repoen your porject